“Welcome to The Powder Highway“!

-"Without plaid, I wouldn't know how to dress myself,” jokes Kenzie Wade, a Golden local.
-“Good thing it's accepted in the Kootenays.
-Maybe we all suffer from fashion faux-pas but plaid goes from the hill to the bar to dinner in the Kootenays — and no one cares if it's the same one you skinned uphill in that morning, either.”
+“Without plaid, I wouldn’t know how to dress myself,” jokes Kenzie Wade, a Golden local.
+“Good thing it’s accepted in the Kootenays.
+Maybe we all suffer from fashion faux-pas but plaid goes from the hill to the bar to dinner in the Kootenays — and no one cares it’s the same one you skinned uphill in that morning, either.”

 However, about those warming properties of plaid: Just keep in mind that this phenomenon is a locals-only privilege.
 Feel free to bring your own plaid to blend in, but pack your regular tech layers for the winter temps (which, by the way, aren’t as cold up above the 49th parallel as many State-siders think).

 At least, it’s not in our hot springs, of which we have plenty.
 This is the secret to Kootenay local skier longevity; it’s how we manage to skin up our peaks for backcountry lines day after day.
 And you haven’t experienced a ski trip along The Powder Highway until you’ve added in at least one of our hot springs pools.
 Ask the locals for a ride; chances are, there’s a group going this week to relax their hard-working muscles.

 The Cave at Ainsworth Hot Springs Resort; photo by Don Weixl (north of Whitewater Ski Resort)

 We don’t all start our day with Tim Hortons.